Indonesia regulator says financial firms banned from facilitating crypto sales

 The warning follows similar concerns by the central banks of Thailand and Singapore.

-Trade in crypto assets is surging in Indonesia, with total 2021 transactions reaching 859 trillion rupiah ($59.83 billion), up from just 60 trillion rupiah in 2020, media reported, citing trade ministry data.
+Trade in crypto assets is surging in Indonesia, with total 2021 transactions reaching 859 trillion rupiah (US$59.83 billion), up from just 60 trillion rupiah in 2020, media reported, citing trade ministry data.

 Indonesia allows sales of crypto assets in the commodities exchange and trading is supervised by the trade ministry and the Commodity Futures Trading Regulatory Agency, not by the OJK.